GDXN/MangaCMS/README.md

    I generally idle in #madokami on irchighway, so you can ask me questions if you need there, though I'm not actually present behind my client a lot of the time.
 I'll help with whatever, though I can't exactly give a complete lesson on "how to linux" or so forth.

 Q: You're scraping my site!
 Don't do that!
 A: Your *web-site*.
 That you posted **publically**.
 You don't really understand how this whole "internet" thing works, do you?
+  TL;DR No.

 ---

 This was written as much for programming excercise as for practical use, so there may be some NIH-y things going on.
 For example, I wrote my own database abstraction layer (see MonitorDbBase.py, RetreivalDbBase.py), primarily as an opportunity to teach myself SQL.
 Some of the interitence structures are for a similar purpose (I wanted to play with abstract classes).

+The light-novel scraper uses SqlAlchemy, so it's not all NIH.

 As with about everything I do, the first run through teaches me all the things I /wish/ I had done differently.